 This is one of the commonest makeup sins, which makes so many women look like they have a mask on.
 Foundation is the base for all your makeup, so getting it wrong throws everything askew.
 Unfortunately choosing the right shade of foundation can be tricky.
 You may get the shade right but not the undertone or vice versa.

-Most people tend to test their foundation on the back of their hands when ins store.
+Most people tend to test their foundation on the back of their hands when ins the store.
 Sadly this is not the best idea because your face and hands are generally not the same shade.
-The best way to find your perfect shade is to apply at 3 shades of foundations vertically from your jawline to your neck(like in the picture below).
+The best way to find your perfect shade is to apply 3 shades of foundations vertically from your jawline to your neck(like in the picture below).
 Within a few minutes, the shade that looks like it has disappeared is the right one for you.

 The second mistake people make when choosing a foundation is testing it in the wrong light.
-The lights in department stores are usually florescent which are extremely misleading and make you look like something out of a horror movie when you get into natural light.
+The lights in department stores are usually fluorescent which is extremely misleading and makes you look like something out of a horror movie when you get into natural light.
 So get a sample and test it at home.
 Alternatively, get your make up done in-store then go about your normal business to see how it looks in real life.
 Some foundations oxidize( get darker ) when exposed to air and sunlight.
 So this is a great way to find out if it oxidises or stays the same.
 That way you are sure it will look like your skin, not a mask when it is applied.